algorithmiaio/dev-center/_pages/teams.md

 #### Things to know about Organizations:
 * Publishing algorithms under an organization requires approval from the organization owner before they are made available to other users in the marketplace.
-* All earnings from algorithms under an organization are rolled up into the organizations account.
+* All earnings from algorithms under an organization are rolled up into the organization's account.
 * You must be invited into an organization by the organization owner or administrator.